Email API built for AI agents, not just developers

 EU AI Act Article 50 compliance

-The ai_disclosure field and signed identity headers satisfy the Article 50 requirement to inform recipients they are interacting with an AI system.
-Audit logs record the disclosure state at send time, which is sufficient for regulatory review.
+The gateway-enforced X-AI-Generated: true header (locked on per mailbox) plus the signed identity claim satisfy the Article 50 requirement to inform recipients they are interacting with an AI system.
+Audit logs record identity and oversight mode at send time, which is sufficient for regulatory review.

 Pre-send domain intelligence